 Pour the cream into a bowl and whip it with the light brown sugar until stiff peaks form.
 Be careful to check the thickness regularly to avoid over whipping, over-whipped cream will become grainy and start to separate.

-Stiff peaks will point upwards without drooping.
+Stiff peaks will point upwards without drooping over.

-If you don't have an electric whisk, you can pour the cream and sugar into a chilled mason jar and shake it until it becomes thick.
-For one sandwich, this took me about 3 minutes!
+If you don’t have an electric whisk, you can pour the cream and sugar into a chilled mason jar and shake it until it becomes thick.
+For one sandwich, it took me about 3 minutes!

-Finally, transfer the whipped cream to the bowl of mascarpone and mix gently with a spatula to combine.
+Transfer the whipped cream to the bowl of mascarpone and mix gently with a spatula to combine.

 Take your bread slices and remove the crusts.